 State of Oklahoma Proclamation

-WHEREAS, Narconon Arrowhead, through private funding sources, has provided 48 treatment beds per year for indigent people, many from Oklahoma, to participate in Narconon's drug and alcohol rehabilitation program without cost;
+Whereas, Narconon Arrowhead, provides 48 beds per year for indigent people, from which many Oklahomans have benefit by being able to participate in Narconon Arrowhead’s residential drug and alcohol treatment program; and

 In Witness Whereof, I have hereunto set my hand and caused the Great Seal of the State of Oklahoma to be affixed.

-Done at the Capital, in the City of Oklahoma City, this 28th day of April, in the Year of Our Lord two thousand and three and of the State of Oklahoma in the ninety-fifth year.
+Done at the Capitol, in the City of Oklahoma City, this 9th day of February, in the Year of Our Lord two thousand and nine, and of the State of Oklahoma in the one hundred first year.

 M. Susan Savage

 Secretary of State